Coaster Brake Challenge

 Newer hubs:

-Hi Stop, Falcon, CSC etc. very common hubs found on most newer coaster brake wheels.
+Very common hubs found on most newer coaster brake wheels.
 These tend to get a little sloppy after a few hard braking sessions, repacking them does little to remedy the problem.
 Not recommended but will work if that's all you have.
+I have done 30+ hard miles on these hubs and they do work but they tend to fade on a long braking session.

 Old Hubs: